khanhtrancse/khanhtrancse.github.io/about.md

 ## About me

 Hey guys (gals), I'm Khanh Tran Quoc - a junior developer.
-I live in Ho Chi Minh, Vietnam with two cats.
-I have worked as Android developer (Java) and currently I am learning Javascript and related Frameworks (React, React Native and Nodejs).
+I have lived in Ho Chi Minh, Vietnam with two cats.
+I have worked as Android developer (Java) and currently I am learning Javascript and related Frameworks (ReactJS, React Native and Nodejs).

 I desire to become the best developer so I spend many time for learning about code, design pattern, architecture, devOps,... but my knowledge is still poor.